softwareunderground/subsurface-ml-docker/README.md

     1. mapping a local folder - change the `<insert-local-path>` for a valid local path to your source code directory containing repos, notebooks etc that you want to run.
 That folder will mounted at `/home/geo/workspace` on the continer
     1. map additional folders - add additional `-v <insert-local-path>:/home/geo/<mount-folder>` arguments to the commamnd to mount additional folders on the container

- 1. connect to jupyter lab - when the container starts, you'll see a message on the console such as
+ 1. connect to jupyter lab - browse to `http://<your-instance-ip>:8888/lab` and enter the password `softwareunderground` when prompted
+    1. `http://<your-instance-ip>:8888/tree` if you don't want the lab interface

 # Start from a local build (unbuntu/linux)